 Unlike a JPEG, the camera doesn’t automatically apply any sharpening algorithms to a RAW photo.
 Under the detail panel, use the sharpening slider to bring out the details.
 Zoom in before you make this adjustment, and be careful not to overdo it.

-A crop tool is a simple crop tool, right?
+A Crop tool is a simple tool, correct?
 Not exactly.
-Along with cropping the photo, Lightroom’s crop photo will also straighten crooked lines and adjust the aspect ratio to go from a printable 8×10 to a 1:1 Instagram.
+Along with cropping the photo, Lightroom’s crop photo straightens crooked lines and adjusts the aspect ratio from a printable 8 x 10 to a 1:1 Instagram.

 Tilt the corners of the crop box to straighten, drag the angle slider or tap the auto to help straighten the shot.
 Or, use the drop-down box to select a new aspect ratio if the couple has ordered a print of that particular shot.

-To keep that gradient only on the sky, choose the colour range mask from the drop-down.
+Choose the color range mask from the drop-down to keep that gradient only on the sky.
 Then use the dropper tool to select the colors in the sky.
-(Use shift if there’s more than one colour).
+(Use shift if there’s more than one color).

-Once applied, the gradient tool allows you to adjust the exposure and colours of just that area without affecting the others.
+Once applied, the gradient tool allows you to adjust the exposure and colors of just that area without affecting the others.

 Adjusting the sky is a popular way to use the gradient tool.
-Mixed white balances is another.
+Mixed white balances are another.
 I recently shot a wedding that had large windows at the back of the ceremony.

-While gorgeous and bright, my wide angle shots had one white balance where overhead lights lit the front of the church and another at the back of the church.
+While gorgeous and bright, my wide-angle shots had one white balance where overhead lights lit the front and another at the back of the church.

 Using the gradient tool to cover one side of that skewed balance with a fade in between, I could correct the imbalance in just a few minutes.

 Photoshop may be more detailed.
-But Lightroom has a healing brush tool that still works for a lot of retouching scenarios.
+But Lightroom has a healing brush tool that still works for many retouching scenarios.
 It’s the one that looks like a circle with an arrow on the right in the toolbox underneath the histogram.